|

 the Order listed in Section II.B.l, 2, 3, and 5 above.

-- 6. If at any time an non-voting Companion wishes to be returned to voting
+- 6. If at any time an non-voting Companion wishes to be returned to

-the requisite events.
+attending the requisite events.

 D. Resignation:

-A Companion may resign from the Order by notifying the Board of Directors,
+A Companion may resign from the Order by notifying the Board of

-or her intent, as provided in Corpora.
+stating his or her intent, as provided in Corpora.

 III.
 OFFICERS OF THE ORDER.

-There shall be two officers of the Order, the Secretary and the Moderator
+There shall be two officers of the Order, the Secretary and the

-and responsibilities are as follows:
+their duties and responsibilities are as follows:

 A. The Secretary